temperlang/temperlang-blog/posts/stretching.md

 without sinking into a semantic tarpit?

 *When We Go Low, We Go High* talks about an opportunity.
-Some dynamic languages pair well with a compied language: CPython with C, JS with Wasm.
+Some dynamic languages pair well with a compiled language: CPython with C, JS with Wasm.
 When translating, can we get the best of both?: idiomatic dynamic language interfaces that delegate most of the work to ahead-of-time optimized code.